sonph/onehalf/README.md

 ### iTerm2
-1. Download color themes in the [iterm](./iterm) folder
+1. Download the theme files in the [iterm](./iterm) folder
-2. Import the color themes
+2. Import the color schemes
-  - _Either_ double click on the color scheme files to import
+  - _Either_ double click on the files to import
   - _Or_ open iTerm Preferences > Profiles > Colors > Color Presets > Import
-  and select the downloaded color theme files
+  then select the downloaded files
 3. Select Preferences > Profiles > Colors > Color Presets > One Half Light (Dark)

 ### OS X Terminal.app
-Download the files in the [terminal](./terminal) folder and double click on a color theme file.
+Download the files in the [terminal](./terminal) folder and double click on a color scheme file.

 ## Contributing / Troubleshooting / Bug Reports
 Contributions are welcome.
-Feel free to [open an issue](https://github.com/sonph/onehalf/issues/new) if you have problems installing and using the colorschemes.
+Feel free to [open an issue](https://github.com/sonph/onehalf/issues/new) if you have problems installing and using the color schemes.

 ## License